 CABOT: They're endless.
-Every day there was a new opportunity for some kind of, basically, a book, because, you know, you have these young people who this is the first time they're living away from home and they have these problems that normally they probably - well, maybe - would have gone to their parents.
+Every day there was a new opportunity for some kind of, basically, a book, because, you know, you have these young people who this is the first time they're living away from home and they have these problems that normally they probably - well, maybe - would have gone to their parents with.
 I'm not sure.
 But, you know, they would walk into my office and they would say something like, you know, OK, my roommate used all my shampoo and I want to know what you think I should do about it.

-MARTIN: Did this happen to you?
+MARTIN: Did this really happen to you?

 CABOT: Oh yeah.
 Oh, 100 percent.
 First of all, I, of course, checked his pulse and he was not dead.
 He was completely unconscious from alcohol.
 And his roommates had put him on the elevator as a prank.
-So, he had been riding on his elevator naked on his mattress up and down all night long.
+So he had been riding the elevator naked on his mattress up and down all night long.
 I mean, it was that kind of thing.
 It was hilarious.
 There were, of course, serious incidents that occurred that were, you know, life-threatening.
 But, I mean, it was just a different thing every day.

 MARTIN: There's a lot of dialogue in this book.
 How do you know how to do this?
 This seems to me to be a hard thing to be able to do, to channel the voice of an 18- or 19-year-old girl or boy and talk like they talk and capture that.
 Do you spend a lot of time with people who are that old?

 CABOT: When I was in - I did take some writing workshops, and one of the greatest pieces of advice that I got from a writing instructor was to listen and then try to write it exactly the way that you heard.
-I had a lot of trouble originally writing it some of the point of view of men.
+I had a lot of trouble originally writing it from the point of view of men.
 And so her advice was to go bars, especially sports bars, and then try to write the way men talk.
 So, I did the same thing with young teenage characters.
 And so when I was working in the dorm, I just listened to them talk.
 And that's the greatest writing advice I ever got.

 MARTIN: You wrote an essay listing the top 10 reasons why you write young adult fiction.
-I'd love to just pick through a couple of these, if we could.
+I'd love to just tick through a couple of these, if we could.
 Number eight: YA is one of the few genres in which it is perfectly acceptable not to have any sex scenes.